i0n/jumpstart/README.md

 * Automatically configure local Nginx and hosts entries for a new project.
 (I'm using OS X so this is tailored for the Mac.)
 * Remove unwanted files that may have been created by a terminal command (e.g. rails)

+# Installation
+`gem install jumpstart` should do it.

+## Getting Started
+There are a couple of ways to use jumpstart.
+If you have already created a template, you can create a new project with a single command from the terminal. e.g. `jumpstart my_new_project_name`
+If you haven't created any templates yet, or you want to change one of the configuration options (which I'll get to), just call `jumpstart` without any arguments.

 ###Note on Patches/Pull Requests

 * Fork the project.